A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Related Work

 \textbf{Relative Pose Regression} systems aim at localizing a query image by regressing the relative pose between the query and the most similar (or top-K) mapping images \citep{ding2019camnet,zhou2020learn,winkelbauer2021learning,arnold2022map}.
 Adding more mapping images enables more precise absolute positioning through multi-view triangulation \citep{laskar2017camera,zhou2020learn,winkelbauer2021learning}.
 An attractive characteristic of RPR methods is that they do not require any scene-specific training.
 Our approach shares a core principle with RPR methods: it estimates the query pose relative to a map representation.
 However, while RPR methods rely on a single reference image, we represent the map as a collection of 3D-anchored mapping features.

+\textbf{Semi-generalized Relative Pose Estimation} methods compute the absolute pose of a query camera relative to a generalized camera composed of multiple mapping images with known poses \citep{bhayani2021calibrated,panek2024combining,panek2025guide}.
+This formulation allows for the recovery of the absolute translation scale from additional mapping images.
+An efficient implementation of this approach is the \mbox{E5+1} solver, which utilizes five point correspondences between the query and one mapping image to estimate the essential matrix, and a single additional correspondence with a second mapping image to resolve the scale \citep{zheng2015structure}.
+Such methods typically rely on RANSAC-wrapped geometric solvers operating on \mbox{2D-2D} image pair matches rather than exploiting the multi-view structure and relationships in a single feed-forward pass, leading to lower pose accuracy than \ours in unstructured or challenging scenarios.

 \textbf{Foundation Models.} Large neural networks have seen an enormous advancement thanks to the scalability of new architectures.
 These models, based on transformer networks \citep{vaswani2017attention}, are trained on large-scale datasets, and have proven to have very strong generalization capabilities as well as outstanding performance.
 One example of these foundation models is DUSt3R \citep{wang2024dust3r}, which takes two images as input and addresses different two-view problems by simplifying them into a single task: the prediction of aligned point maps.
 The simplicity and accuracy of DUSt3R have motivated many follow-up works.
 MASt3R~\citep{leroy2024grounding} builds on top of DUSt3R by adding a descriptor head that improves correspondence accuracy through descriptor matching.
 MASt3R-SfM~\citep{duisterhof2024mast3r} embeds MASt3R into an SfM pipeline, Stereo4D~\citep{jin2024stereo4d} introduces an extension for dynamic scenes, and \citet{wang20243d, yang2025fast3r, elflein2025light3r, cut3r, wang2025vggt} present modifications to the original DUSt3R to enable multi-view 3D reconstruction.
+Viewformer \citep{kulhanek2022viewformer} uses a transformer architecture that, given multiple posed images, creates a code representation that can be used either for novel view synthesis or image localization.
+Their work is primarily designed for the novel view synthesis task and lags behind current localization baselines.
 Reloc3r \citep{dong2024reloc3r} recently demonstrated that a symmetric DUSt3R can significantly improve RPR's accuracy.
 However, Reloc3r still relies on two-view relative pose estimates. \ours leverages a more robust multi-view scene representation, which allows it to outperform RPR methods and even achieve competitive or superior accuracy to SCR and structure-based algorithms in certain scenarios.